 Incarceration has multiple negative impacts on the lives of inmates as well as their families, loved ones and community.
 Among the challenges, though, are many stories of hope and restoration.
 HOPE Uncovered is a new forum hosted by our ministry.
 Our webcast will explore issues surrounding incarceration and reentry, and seek out the hope hidden within.
-Join us for vespers on December 11, 2020 at 6:30 pm and meet Felitia Haynes, who will share her story of incarceration and what she's done with the hope she found in Jesus.
+Join us for vespers on June 4, 2021 at 6:30 pm and meet Connie Johnson, who will share her story of incarceration and what she's done with the hope she found in Jesus.
 You can view this webcast on the following platforms:

 CLICK ON THE FACEBOOK AND YOUTUBE ICONS BELOW!

 Willard Loewen began serving as the Prison Ministries Coordinator in the Oregon Conference soon after retiring from ministry in 1999.
 In this capacity he combined the Good News of Jesus, the Holy Spirit's power, and Willards own unconditional love to inspire scores of inmates to turn their lives around.
 Many became life-long friends, and remain faithful to God upon release.
 Some younger inmates even called him Dad.

 Willard ministered with his wife, Kathy, by his side and together they discovered a whole new mission field where they ministered to inmates on Death Row, the penitentiary, several mens' prisons, two womens' prisons, as well as youth prisons.

 As Prison Ministry Coordinator, Willard trained & oversaw Adventist volunteers who served in correctional institutions throughout Oregon.
 In addition, his gentle friendly manner made friends of countless correction officers & chaplains.
 What brought the most meaning to Willard, though, was teaching inmates & answering their Bible questions.